Samathy/ufetch/README.md

 # ufetch
-tiny system info for crux
+tiny system info for Debian and Debian like systems

 ![](http://a.pomf.se/xbeths.png)